Secterum/secterum/README.md

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring the world of information technology, which never ceases to fascinate me for its ability to solve problems of all kinds.

-- 🎓 &nbsp; Studying Computer Science and Engineering at IIIT Vadodara and coding stuffs.
+- 🎓 &nbsp; Studied FullStack Web Development at the SoyHenry bootcamp.

-- 🌱 &nbsp; Learning about Cloud Tech, Systems Design.
+- 🌱 &nbsp; Developing different projects to keep growing, and studying English.

 - ✍️ &nbsp; Pursuing Web Development as hobbies/side hustles.